silnrsi/wstr/src/content/docs/topics/writingsystems/language-tagging.md

 In the vast majority of cases, the two or three letter language code is sufficient (for example, `aak` for Ankave, a language of Papua New Guinea, rather than `aak-Latn-PG` indicating the Latin script and the country of PNG).
 Some languages, however, can be written with multiple scripts (for example, `ahk` for Akha, which can be written in Latin, Lao, Thai, or Myanmar scripts) and need multiple language tags (`ahk` for the primary Latin script usage, `ahk-Laoo` for the Lao script as used in Laos, `ahk-Thai` for the Thai script as used in Thailand, and `ahk-Mymr` for the Myanmar script as used in Myanmar).

 Notice how Akha written in Latin script has the minimal tag `ahk`, not `ahk-Latn`.
 When there are multiple scripts used in a language, the most common script is encompassed by the language code on its own.
-As languages evolve, this designated "primary script" can change, which in turn will change the meaning of the language tag (see the section on [Tag Stability Problems][stability problems] below).
+As languages evolve, this designated "primary script" can change, which in turn will change the meaning of the language tag (see the section on [Tag Stability Problems][stability-problems] below).

 The extensions mechanism for language tags also allow tags to be extended to specify such things as sort orders, transcription orthographies, etc. These are beyond the scope of langtags.json, but can have considerable impact.
 For example, `en-Latn-US-t-wsg` indicates that the text is in English but is derived from Gondi, such as via automated (or manual) translation.
 The text is still English (so `en` would be sufficient), but the tagger wanted to accentuate the derivative nature of the text from another language.